nioc/web-music-player/README.md

 To keep the code clean, we use [php-cs-fixer](http://cs.sensiolabs.org/), before commit launch this on each edited files: `php /usr/local/bin/php-cs-fixer fix /path/to/editedFile.php -v`.

-A little how-to fr github:
+A little how-to for github:

 1. Fork it
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Commit your changes (with a detailled message): `git commit -am 'Add an awesome feature'`